lambda-dom/spell_rev_rev/components/patches/docs/readme.md

 12. Animate Skeleton Warrior: Use Eff resist/dispel 3 -> 2.
 13. Monster Summoning VI: summoning eff power -> 0.

+### Level 7.

+1. Chaos: Opcodes have save penalty -6 instead of -4 and hold opcode has no save.
+Add display icon for Hold, Sleep and Berserk effects, and string for Hold.
+Misses immunity by chaotic commands.
+2. Finger of Death: damage is 2d8 + level not 6d8 as advertized.
+Here I am going by the implementation instead of the docs.
+3. Power Word Stun: has an undocumented one-round stun with a save -2.

 ## Divine spells.

 ### Level 1.